chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 comments: true
 ---

-Before getting our hands dirty with database migrations, first let's list all possible table that we gon need to build our project, for that, here's some some basic business rules to guide us:
+Before getting our hands dirty with database migrations, let's take a moment and think about what kind of tables we need to achieve our goal.
+Diving in database modeling techniques and advanced database design falls outside the scope of this article, but, here’s some basic business rules to get us start with our modelization:

-Website is multilingual, Enlish and French as languages of choise.
+_Website is multilingual, Enlish and French as languages of choise._
-Product belongs to one or many categories.
+_Product belongs to one or many categories._
-Categories could have many sub categories (deep to one level).
+_Categories could have many sub categories (deep to one level)._
-Category could have no parent or one parent at max.
+_Category could have no parent or one parent at max._

+I always prefer to define the most important entities just to get the ball rolling.
 The given rules above, could easly accomplished with these tables:

 * Artisans
 * Categories